 The School receives a substantial portion of its revenue and support from the New York City Department of Education.
-For both years ended June 30, 2017 and 2016, the School received approximately 95% of total revenue and support from the New York City Department of Education.
+For the years ended June 30, 2018 and 2017, the School received approximately 94% and 95% of its total revenue and support from the New York City Department of Education.
 If the charter school laws were modified, reducing or eliminating these revenues, the School's finances could be materially adversely affected.